 To drive a class 3 invalid carriage, in other words, a powered mobility scooter as opposed to a manual wheelchair, you must be at least 14 years old.

-There is no upper limit to driving a mobility scooter, however.
+There is no upper limit to driving a mobility scooter, and the mobility scooter laws UK users have to follow are exactly the same for everyone.

 What’s the Difference Between Powered Wheelchairs, Manual Wheelchairs, and Mobility Scooters?